heutelbeck/sapl-intellij-plugin/README.md

   Download the [latest release](https://github.com/heutelbeck/sapl-intellij-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Development

+- Run tests: `./gradlew check`
+- Run IDE with the sapl plugin: `./gradlew runIDE`
+- Build plugin: `./gradlew buildPlugin`

+The build of the plugin generates a [zip](build/distributions/sapl-intellij-plugin-3.0.0-SNAPSHOT.zip) which can be installed as a plugin in IntelliJ.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].